KTH/devops-course/contributions/feedback/brogard/README.md

 ###  Introduction
 Good summary of what this tutorial is and what will happen.
 But you introduce alot of technologies here that I do not understand.
 * I think you need to add sections/paragraphs describing 'WSL2', 'Systemd', 'Systemd-nspwan container technology' and 'Jenkins'.
 What are they, how are they used and why do we use them?
 You could of course describe 'Jenkins' later when it is actually isntalled and first mentioned in section 3.
-But importantly, do not know what any of these technologies are, before i use them i should know them.
+But importantly, I do not know what any of these technologies are, before I use them I should know them.

 About the tutorial script.
 I like the quiz!
 But I think that tutorial script should not be introduced here, maybe it is best to not have it at all.
 It is also confusing to run this script while following the rest of the tutorial, even if it is organized into the sections.
 My advise is to:
 * Keep the quiz!
-It adds a personal touch to the tutorial which i like.
+It adds a personal touch to the tutorial which I like.
 But add it as transitions into new sections of the tutorial.
 Such as after 0x02 and before 0x03.
 Then you could have answers to the quiz at the bottom, for example.
 * Add the information/trivia that is in the tutorial script to the tutorial itself and to the different sections instead of having a seperate script.
 This help me learn what is happening.

 ### Preparations